Bal Harbour Shops: History

-In 1965, the shopping center opened.
-1965 Inaugural collection stores included FAO Schwarz, Abercrombie & Fitch and Martha's, considered one of the most influential international women’s salons hosting fashion shows with designers Valentino and Oscar de la Renta (both of whom would later open boutiques at Bal Harbour Shops).
+The shopping center opened in 1965, with the inaugural collection of stores including FAO Schwarz, Abercrombie & Fitch and Martha's, considered one of the most influential international women’s salons hosting fashion shows with designers Valentino and Oscar de la Renta (both of whom would later open boutiques at Bal Harbour Shops).
 Early European Designer store openings included Yves Saint Laurent and Gucci.
 A few years later Cartier, Versace and Chanel opened.

 In 1971, Neiman Marcus opened a department store at the center.
 In 1976, Saks Fifth Avenue opened a department store at the center.
 In 1977, Gucci opened a store at the center.
 By 1987, it realized sales of $1,000 per square foot.

 In 1982, Bal Harbour Shops was the first shopping center planned for vertical expansion to add 100000 sqft of retail space on Level 2.
 In 1983, a second level was added.

-Overall sales at the shopping center rose from $1,000 per square foot in 1997, 5 times the national average, to $1,350 per square foot in 2002, $2,000 per square foot in 2008, $2,730 per square foot in 2012, and $3,000 per square foot in 2015.
+Overall sales at the shopping center rose from $1,000 per square foot in 1997, five times the national average, to $1,350 per square foot in 2002, $2,000 per square foot in 2008, $2,730 per square foot in 2012, and $3,000 per square foot in 2015.
 In 2022, shopping mall had sales of $3,400 per square foot.

 In 2012, the Whitman family struck a land swap deal with Church by the Sea.
-Bal Harbour Shops agreed to build a 60000 sqft church.
+Bal Harbour Shops agreed to build a 60000 sqft church on a site on Kane Concourse in Bay Harbor Islands that had been a car dealership.

 In January 2013, Bal Harbour Shops announced an equity partnership with Swire Properties to jointly develop the 500000 sqft retail component of Brickell CityCentre in downtown Miami.

-In 2017 the 550 million enhancement plan was approved to add 241600 sqft of new retail space and restaurants to Bal Harbour Shops with a completion date of 2024.
+In 2017, a $550 million enhancement plan was approved to add 241600 sqft of new retail space and restaurants to Bal Harbour Shops with a completion date of 2024.